Pompano Beach

 Pompano Beach Highlands

-An unincorporated area with newer construction, larger lots, and a more suburban feel.
-Popular with families seeking space and value.
+An unincorporated area with newer construction, larger lots, and a more residential character.
+Popular with residents seeking space and value.

 Lighthouse Point (adjacent)